mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Aslan Battle Dress +19 14 265 +6 +3 (^20105) MCr1 Vacc Suit 2

 **A03/48956
-ASSASSIN’S GARB**
+ASSASSIN'S GARB**
-Assassin’s garb consists of a form-fitting body glove studded with small armor plates.
+Assassin's garb consists of a form-fitting body glove studded with small armor plates.
 It is designed for stealth rather than protection and granting the wearer DM+1 to Stealth checks.
 An Aslan may not use a dewclaw while wearing this